pharaoh-js/pharaoh-desktop/README.md

 https://github.com/pharaoh-js/pharaoh-desktop.git`, `cd pharaoh-desktop`, and `npm start`.
 `npm run dev` to run Pharaoh for the browser, with hot loading, then navigate to <http://127.0.0.1:9090/public>.

+Please be aware that some of the npm scripts _will not work_ in a non-POSIX environment.
+If you're on a Windows machine, use something that makes it un-Windows-y.

 Any and all PRs welcome!
 Please check out [this directory](https://github.com/pharaoh-js/pharaoh-desktop/tree/nwjs/doc) and the [to-do list](https://github.com/pharaoh-js/pharaoh-desktop/blob/nwjs/doc/todo.md).